 This is a letter I wrote to someone recently, about what I'd want people to know about yarn and the fibre arts.
-I could go into a lot more detail, let me know in the comments if you'd like me to.

 There are many benefits to having a hand in the production of textiles, whether it's knitting, weaving, handspinning, dyeing, processing fiber, or raising fiber.
 You can know your clothes were produced with fair labour.
 You can boost small-scale independent producers and family companies.
 You can increase biodiversity and conserve endangered breeds and species of plants and animals that give fiber and dyes.
 You can reduce pollution such as carbon from shipping or dye runoff in rivers from factories.
 You can get more excellent technical qualities such as glossiness or reduced pilling, and more variety of colours and textures, and a better fit than you get in ready-made.
 You understand more of the world's cultural heritage.
 You can tinker and experiment.
 You can take a project from plan to finished object, and have it just the way you want it.
 You can stimulate or soothe your mind and body through the rhythmical motions of using the wheel or loom or needles.
 You can repair a landscape by harvesting invasive species for dye.

 But most people don't have the skills, don't even have the vocabulary to describe what they know from seeing textiles all their lives, and don't know where to start and who to ask.